cedriczeiter/DPHPC-2024-Kaczmarz/README.md

 ### Steps to Build and Run

 1. **Install Dependencies**
    Install CMake and Eigen if not already installed.
+Install clang-format if you want to format code.

 2. **Clone the Repository**:
    ```